Lez-3f/Lez-3f/README.md

 -->

 ### About Me
 - 🔥 I'm majoring in Physics + Electrical Engineering.
+- 👨‍💻 I'm a research intern at THU-CoAI and ZhipuAI.
 - ⚡ I'm interested in Machine Learning(especially Reinforcement Learning) and its Advanced Applications(e.g. LLMs).
 - 📫 How to reach me: "erlerzhu[AT]gmail[DOT]com".replace("[AT]", "@").replace("[DOT]", ".")
   <!-- 😁 Sports🏐⚽🏀🏸 & Music🎤🎧 make me happy~ -->